analogdevicesinc/msdk/Examples/MAX78002/USB/MAXUSB/USB_CompositeDevice_MSC_HID/README.md

 ## Description

-The example demonstartes the use of USB composite device with Mass Storage driver class and HID driver class.
-After doing the required connections given below, run the program and two new devices appear in the device manager, a Portable device and a HID keyboard device.
+The example demonstrates the use of USB composite device with Mass Storage driver class and HID driver class.
+After doing the required connections given below, run the program and two new devices will appear in the device manager, a Portable device and a HID keyboard device.
 The portable device can be read and written to.
-Open any text editor in the PC, pressing the switch SW4 on the evkit wil print out 'Maxin Integrated' in the editor one letter at a time.
+Open any text editor in the PC, pressing the switch SW4 on the evkit will print out 'Maxim Integrated' in the editor one letter at a time.

 ## Software